twenders/twenders/README.md

 ## Adding a twender

 The site is structured as a blog using [jekyll](https://jekyllrb.com/).
 Each twender has a post, which is a markdown file.
+When you edit/add markdown files in this repository, an automatic build will be triggered, rendering the site (on Netlify, link above).

 To add a twender: